saybur/hootswitch/README.md

 something like `export PICO_SDK_PATH=/home/saybur/src/pico-sdk` would be suitable after being adjusted for your environment.

+Also clone or download [FreeRTOS](https://github.com/FreeRTOS).
+The LTS release is likely fine.
+Set `FREERTOS_KERNEL_PATH` to the folder where `FreeRTOS-Kernel` is located via the above method.

 Once you have everything set up, build as follows.

 ```